SPIP

 If the template system appears intimidating at first, it is because it offers a range of rich features which demand some complexity.
 However, complex doesn’t necessarily mean complicated.
 Here is an example of a basic template.

 - A SPIP installation.
-This article assumes that your SPIP database contains at least a section and two published articles.
-If this is not the case, you can very quickly fix it by copying and pasting any text which you might have available.
+This article assumes that your SPIP database contains at least one section and two published articles.
+If this is not the case, you can very quickly fix it by copying and pasting any text which you might have available (within sensible limits).

 - A text editor to create and modify the files used by SPIP.
-Note: some people will automatically want to use Dreamweaver or other graphical (WYSIWYG) software to modify the .html files.
-However, for simple examples DreamWeaver will complicate the task and might interfere with the code without you noticing [1].
 It really is preferable to use a traditional text editor such as Windows Notepad.

-Within the root of the site, create a file called tutorial.html containing the following:
+Within the root of the site, create a directory called squelettes/ and within that, a file called tutorial.html containing the following code:

-When you reload http://yoursite.net/tutoriel.php3, in place of #TITRE, you should now see the title of your first article (Article No. 1) which SPIP fetched from the database.
+When you load http://yoursite.net/spip.php?page=tutorial, in place of #TITRE, you should now see the title of your first article (Article No. 1) which SPIP fetched from the database.

 If it doesn’t work, check that the status of article no 1 is "published online" and not "submitted for evaluation" or "editing in progress".

-Next, add some HTML tags and other calls to SPIP "fields", and you can quickly display your article:
+Next, add some HTML markup and some other calls to SPIP "fields", and you can quickly display your article no 1:

-Finally add any missing fields to perfect the display of the article: #SURTITRE, #LESAUTEURS, #SOUSTITRE, #NOTES, etc.
+Finally add any missing fields to refine the display of the article: #SURTITRE, #LESAUTEURS, #SOUSTITRE, #NOTES, etc.

 Well done!